 To alleviate gameplay stalls caused by shader and pipeline building, read Async Shader Compile further below.

-If you're simply wanting to turn the notification off that tells you they are being made, you can do this in
+If you simply want to turn off the notification that tells you they are being made, you can do this in

-On the contrary, no, you cannot magically create a cache before playing the game nor can you disable Shader or Pipelines to prevent stalling.
-Shaders and Pipelines are what allow your games to work on your GPU.
-No Shaders or Pipelines = No game - the emulator becomes a black square with only some music.
+Unfortunately, you cannot create a cache before playing the game, nor can you disable shaders or pipelines to prevent stalling.
+Shaders and pipelines are what allow your games to work on your GPU.
+If they were disabled, you would only see a black screen, with no graphical output.